 New Ph.D. students can look forward to personal development in an atmosphere that fosters strong collaborative activities as well as independent scholarship.
 The department recruits about 4 Ph.D. students each year and offers stipends and tuition coverage.
 The department’s research programs and faculty place it at the leading edge of research in the pharmacological and toxicological neurosciences.
-The School of Pharmacy is ranked third in the nation for the NIH funding.

 Admission is based on the student’s undergraduate record in a relevant field, Graduate Record Examination scores, and 3 letters of recommendation.
 A minimum grade-point average of 3.0 on a 4.0 scale is required.
 Applications from non-English-speaking countries must include a copy of the Test of English as a Foreign Language score.
 Acceptance depends on the availability of space and faculty commitment.